kaapstorm/pregnant_justice/src/z_notes.rst

     Personal assistant to Bill Palatine

 James R. Nelson:
-    Member of the Family Defense Foundation, husband of Katherine Nelson
+    Member of the Family Defense Foundation, husband of Katherine Nelson, mechanical engineer.

 Katherine Nelson:
-    Member of the Family Defense Foundation, wife of James R. Nelson
+    Member of the Family Defense Foundation, wife of James R. Nelson, hospital matron.

 Dr Peter Buchanan:
     Gynaecologist, and obsetrician of Herman Crowbell